 Lee is survived by his wife, Victoria Granacki, son Matthew Wesley (Sara Wesley and grandchildren Lauren and Luke Wesley) daughter Monica Wesley (Robert Westerholm) brother Roy Wesley (Mark Weber), brother Morgan (Jaida) Wesley; sister Shona Wesley; sister Justine (Austin) Altman, sister Jenna (Kevin) Williams, and brother Taylor (Viviana) Wesley; brother and sister-in-law James and Marlene Granacki, and many nieces, nephews, cousins and friends.
 He was a gentle and kind man, beloved by his family, admired and respected by extended family and friends.

 Visitation will be at Cooney Funeral Home, 3918 W. Irving Park Road, Chicago, IL 60618 Friday December 13, 4-9pm.
 A funeral Mass will be held at 10 am at Our Lady of Mount Carmel Church, 708 W. Belmont Ave, Chicago, IL 60657 Saturday December 14, preceded at 9 am with visitation at the church.
 Interment will be at St. Adalbert Cemetery in Niles, IL.
 Donations or memorials can be made to the funeral home and will be directed by the family at a later date.
 Info 773-588-5850 www.cooneyfuneralhome.com

-To send flowers to Newton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Newton Lee Wesley, please visit our floral store.